llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 Support for the OpenACC Runtime Library API appears primarily in the source file `openmp/libacc2omp/src/api.cpp`.
-Clacc's mapping to the OpenMP Runtime Library Routines can be found there.
+Clacc's mapping to the OpenMP Runtime Library Routines can be found there along with notes on relevant ambiguities in the OpenACC and OpenMP specifications.
 That mapping relies on the following OpenMP extensions, which are implemented in Clacc's version of LLVM's OpenMP runtime library:

 * `omp_present_t`
 * `omp_target_range_is_present`